Prof Robin Murray

 Prof Diego Quattrone

-Diego Quattrone is a Consultant Psychiatrist at the Maudsley Hospital and has spearheaded the Inpatient and Crisis Services for the Lewisham Operations Directorate.
-He also serves as an Associate Professor of Psychiatry at the University of Palermo and Senior Lecturer at King's College London.
+Diego Quattrone is a Consultant Psychiatrist at the Maudsley Hospital and has previously led the Inpatient and Crisis Services for the Lewisham Operations Directorate.
+He is an Associate Professor of Psychiatry at the University of Palermo and a Senior Lecturer at King's College London.

-Diego oversees the Psychiatric Intensive Care Unit (Johnson PICU), specializing in delivering comprehensive care and treatment to patients in the most acute stages of their psychiatric illness.
-Notably, Johnson PICU was recognized as a finalist at the HSJ Patient Safety Awards for its contribution to 'Changing Culture,' driving enhancements in culture and quality throughout the UK's National Health System.
+Diego runs the Johnson Psychiatric Intensive Care Unit (PICU), specialising in delivering comprehensive care and treatment to patients in the most acute stages of their psychiatric illness.
+Johnson PICU was recognised as a finalist at the HSJ Patient Safety Awards for its contribution to 'Changing Culture,' driving enhancements in culture and quality throughout the UK's National Health System and was later selected for the 'Learning from Excellence' initiative, a role model for psychiatric intensive care.

-Diego's research interests are deeply rooted in his clinical experience and focus on the epidemiology and genetics of psychopathology associated with cannabis use and addiction.
+Diego's research is based on his clinical work and experience and focuses on the epidemiology and genetics of psychopathology associated with cannabis use and addiction.
 He is currently investigating how biological variations in the endocannabinoid system render certain cannabis users susceptible to developing psychosis, violence, and aggression.

-Diego oversees the Psychiatric Intensive Care Unit (Johnson PICU), specializing in delivering comprehensive care and treatment to patients in the most acute stages of their psychiatric illness.
-Notably, Johnson PICU was recognized as a finalist at the HSJ Patient Safety Awards for its contribution to 'Changing Culture,' driving enhancements in culture and quality throughout the UK's National Health System.
+Diego runs the Johnson Psychiatric Intensive Care Unit (PICU), specialising in delivering comprehensive care and treatment to patients in the most acute stages of their psychiatric illness.
+Johnson PICU was recognised as a finalist at the HSJ Patient Safety Awards for its contribution to 'Changing Culture,' driving enhancements in culture and quality throughout the UK's National Health System and was later selected for the 'Learning from Excellence' initiative, a role model for psychiatric intensive care.

-Diego's research interests are deeply rooted in his clinical experience and focus on the epidemiology and genetics of psychopathology associated with cannabis use and addiction.
+Diego's research is based on his clinical work and experience and focuses on the epidemiology and genetics of psychopathology associated with cannabis use and addiction.
 He is currently investigating how biological variations in the endocannabinoid system render certain cannabis users susceptible to developing psychosis, violence, and aggression.

 Prof Caterina (Erika) La Cascia